 | Tax Return (for offline filing) |

-You can obtain these forms for free at your local tax office, city hall, bank, or similar locations.
-You can also download them from the National Tax Agency’s website or use e-Tax to prepare your tax return. |
+You can obtain these forms for free at your local tax office, city hall, or bank.
+You can also download them from the National Tax Agency website or use e-Tax to prepare your tax return. |

 | Certificate of Deduction |

 We may not be able to confirm certain deductions based solely on information from your resident registration.
-If you are eligible for deductions such as National Health Insurance premiums, private insurance premiums, or medical expenses, please have the relevant documents ready. |
+Please have any relevant documents on hand, such as those for National Health Insurance premiums, private insurance premiums, or medical expense deductions. |

 | Receipts for expenses |

-Please prepare receipts for necessary expenses, such as books related to FX trading, seminar participation fees, and the purchase costs and monthly fees for devices required for trading. |
+Please prepare receipts for necessary expenses, such as books related to FX trading, seminar registration fees, and the purchase and monthly fees for devices required for trading. |

 | Withholding Tax Statement (for Salaried Employees) |